Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

 allocation is 4 CPUs, 8GB RAM, and a 64GB disk.
 K2s owns the domain, disk, network, and lifecycle; `k2s uninstall` removes these K2s-managed resources.

-For the first installation, supply a user-provided Windows 11 Enterprise ISO with `--windows-iso-path`.
-K2s creates protected unattended bootstrap media, installs Windows into a temporary QCOW2 disk, enables key-based OpenSSH access, and caches the completed base image as `/var/lib/libvirt/images/k2s/WindowsWorker-Base.qcow2`.
-Later installations create a disposable QCOW2 overlay from that cache.
-The base-image build requires `xorriso` and Internet access through the K2s host proxy so Windows can install its OpenSSH Server capability.
+For the first installation, supply a prepared Windows worker image with `--windows-qcow2-path`.
+K2s validates the QCOW2 format, imports it into the managed base-image cache at `/var/lib/libvirt/images/k2s/WindowsWorker-Base.qcow2`, and creates a disposable QCOW2 overlay from that cache for the worker.
 For repeatable offline use, preserve the cached image under `/var/lib/libvirt/images/k2s/` for later installations.

 The following options are intentionally unavailable on a native Linux host: